-Services that are What you must pay when you get these services covered for you Medicare PPO Blue PlusRx Medicare PPO Blue ValueRx Medicare PPO Blue SaverRx Chiropractic services Covered services include: • We cover only manual manipulation of the spine to correct subluxation.
+Services that are What you m nust pay when you get the hese services covered for you Medicare PPO Blue PlusRx Medicare PPO Blue ValueRx Medicare PPO Blue SaverRx Chiropractic services Covered services include: We cover only manual manipulation of the spine to correct subluxation.
 In-Network: You pay a \$20 copayment for each visit for Medicare-covered services.
 Out-of-Network: You pay a \$45 copayment for each visit for Medicare-covered services.
 In-Network: You pay a \$20 copayment for each visit for Medicare-covered services.
 Out-of-Network: You pay 40% of the cost for Medicare-covered chiropractic services.
 In-Network: You pay a \$20 copayment for each visit for Medicare-covered services.
 Out-of-Network: You pay 45% of the cost for Medicare-covered chiropractic services.
-For people 50 and older, the following are covered: • Flexible sigmoidoscopy (or screening barium enema as an alternative) every 48 months One of the following every 12 months: • Guaiac-based fecal occult blood test (gFOBT) • Fecal immunochemical test (FIT) DNA based colorectal screening every 3 years In-Network: There is no coinsurance or copayment for a Medicare-covered colorectal cancer screening exam or screening barium enemas.
+Colorectal cancer screening The following screening tests are covered: Colonoscopy has no minimum or maximum age limitation and is covered once every 120 months (10 years) for patients not at high risk, or 48 months after a previous flexible sigmoidoscopy for patients who are not at high risk for colorectal cancer, and once every 24 months for high risk patients after a previous screening colonoscopy or barium enema.
+In-Network: There is no coinsurance or copayment for a Medicare-covered colorectal cancer screening exam or screening barium enemas.
 If a polyp or other tissue is found and removed during the colorectal cancer screening exam you may pay your outpatient surgery copayment.
 In-Network and Out-of-Network: There is no coinsurance or copayment for a Medicare-covered colorectal cancer screening exam or screening barium enemas.
 If a polyp or other tissue is found and removed during the colorectal cancer screening exam you may pay your outpatient surgery copayment.
 In-Network and Out-of-Network: There is no coinsurance or copayment for a Medicare-covered colorectal cancer screening exam or screening barium enemas.
 If a polyp or other tissue is found and removed during the colorectal cancer screening exam you may pay your outpatient surgery copayment.

-Sarvices that are What you m nust pay when you get the hese services covered for you Medicare PPO Blue PlusRx Medicare PPO Blue ValueRx Medicare PPO Blue SaverRx Colorectal cancer screening (continued) For people at high risk of colorectal cancer, we cover: Screening colonoscopy (or screening barium enema as an alternative) every 24 months For people not at high risk of colorectal cancer, we cover: Screening colonoscopy every 10 years (120 months), but not within 48 months of a screening sigmoidoscopy In-Network: There is no coinsurance or copayment for a Medicare-covered colorectal cancer screening exam or screening barium enemas.
-If a polyp or other tissue is found and removed during the colorectal cancer screening exam you may pay your outpatient surgery copayment.
-Out-of-Network: For a Medicare PPO Blue Medicare PPO Blue Medicare-covered outpatient flexible sigmoidoscopy, screening colonoscopy, fecal occult blood test or screening barium enema, you pay a \$45 copayment for each office visit to a physician; or you pay 20% of the cost when the services are performed in a hospital or ambulatory surgical center.
+Services that are What you must pay when you get these services nese services covered for you Medicare PPO Blue PlusRx Medicare PPO Blue ValueRx Medicare PPO Blue SaverRx Colorectal cancer screening (continued) • Flexible sigmoidoscopy for patients 45 years and older.
+Once every 120 months for patients not at high risk after the patient received a screening colonoscopy.
+Once every 48 months for high risk patients from the last flexible sigmoidoscopy or barium enema. • Screening fecaloccult blood tests for patients 45 years and older.
+Once every 12 months.
+Out-of-Network: For a Medicare-covered outpatient flexible sigmoidoscopy, screening colonoscopy, fecal occult blood test or screening barium enema, you pay a \$45 copayment for each office visit to a physician; or you pay 20% of the cost when the services are performed in a hospital or ambulatory surgical center.